Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-22-Child-obesity-risk-factors.md

 The nationwide trends were not totally jumbled, but not entirely separable either.
 Consequently, model performace was about the same as the overall case.

-These models were not allowed to predict based on year, state, grade, gender, or race/ethnicity, but 75% and 69% accuracy are still not quite ideal for a useful predictive model.
+75% and 69% accuracy are not quite ideal for a useful predictive model.
 We could increase model accuracy by training on this data, but instead let's supply more general information: the geographic region of the country.
 We can use the four regions of the country defined by the [U.S. Census Bureau](https://www2.census.gov/geo/pdfs/maps-data/maps/reference/us_regdiv.pdf): Northeast, Midwest, South, and West.
 Territories are not classified in a region, so we will group them in a separate class.